ericposas/TextSplitter/README.md

-# Text Splitter -- Adobe Animate CC Command
+# Text Splitter -- Command for Adobe Animate CC

   Save "TextSplitter.jsfl" in "/Users/[USER]/Library/Application Support/Adobe/Animate CC 2015.2/en_US/Configuration/Commands/" or wherever your Adobe Animate commands are configured to be saved.
 After doing so, "TextSplitter" will show up in the Adobe Animate "Commands" drop-down selection.